neurobagel/documentation/docs/user_guide/cli.md

 - [A Neurobagel JSON data dictionary](../data_models/dictionaries.md) for the TSV
 - (Optional) The imaging dataset in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format, if subjects have imaging data available (1)
 - (Optional) A TSV containing subject statuses for any image processing pipelines that have been run, following the [Nipoppy processing status file schema](https://nipoppy.readthedocs.io/en/latest/schemas/index.html#bagel-file) (2)

+## Running the CLI
+CLI commands can be accessed using the Docker/Singularity image.

 </div>